subtlepseudonym/subtlepseudonym.github.io/content/articles/power-monitoring-s31/index.md

 - [jumper wires](https://www.amazon.com/EDGELEC-cables-alambre-Dupont-colores/dp/B07GD2BWPY) (you can't have too many of these)
 - [soldering iron](https://www.amazon.com/Liouhoum-Auto-Sleep-Adjustable-Temperature-Thermostatic/dp/B08PZBPXLZ) and [solder sucker](https://www.amazon.com/Teenitor-Solder-Sucker-Desoldering-Removal/dp/B0739LXQ6N)

 That list puts the cost of this project around $35-60 depending upon whether you already have access to a soldering kit.
-I also used a stand with a magnifying glass and alligator clips [like this](https://www.amazon.com/Double-Third-Clamp-Alligator-Magnifying/dp/B006ZBJU04) to make holding wires together a bit easier.
+I also used a stand with alligator clips [like this](https://www.amazon.com/Double-Third-Clamp-Alligator-Magnifying/dp/B006ZBJU04) to make holding wires together a bit easier.

 ## Opening the S31
 We need to access the serial contacts on the S31.
 To do that, we need to take it apart.
 For this step, I found [this tutorial](http://www.phreakmonkey.com/2018/01/sonoff-s31-disassemble-and-flash.html) extremely useful.
 On my device, the screws were made of very soft metal and stripped quite easily.
 You may want to have a [screw extractor](https://www.lowes.com/n/how-to/remove-a-stripped-or-broken-screw) drill bit on hand.
 I've paraphrased the disassembly steps below: